Deploy a Software Defined Network infrastructure using scripts

 The network controller supports both Kerberos and X.509 certificates for authentication.
 This guide uses both authentication mechanisms for different purposes (although only one is required).

 Join all Hyper-V hosts to the domain.
 Ensure the DNS server entry for the network adapter that has an IP address assigned to the Management network points to a DNS server that can resolve the domain name.
-For example:

 Set-DnsClientServerAddress -InterfaceAlias "vEthernet (<switch name>)" -ServerAddresses <DNS Server IP>